Claiming Loan Interest Relief

 Buy to let properties

-As I am sure you are aware, since April 2017, the system of calculating tax liabilities on rental income has changed, and by April 2020, a buy-to-let landlord won't be able to deduct all their costs of finance from rental income to reduce their tax bill.
+As I am sure you are aware, since April 2017, the system of calculating tax liabilities on rental income has changed, and by April 2020, a buy-to-let landlord may not be able to deduct their costs of finance from rental income to reduce their tax bill.

 Instead, landlords will be given a completely new tax credit, which is less generous than the current regime, set at a maximum of 20% of the finance costs, but the reality could be a lot less than this.

 Furnished holidays letting/serviced accommodation